UEFA Euro 2008 final: Spain

 Spain's quarter-final match was against Italy in Vienna, on 22 June.
-The first half of the game was described by McNulty as "a cautious affair, with chances and quality at a premium", and it finished goalless.
-In the second half, Italian substitute Mauro Camoranesi had a chance following a goalmouth scramble which was blocked by Spanish goalkeeper Iker Casillas.
-Marcos Senna then had two chances to give Spain the lead, through a long-range free kick and a shot which was fumbled onto the post by Italian goalkeeper Gianluigi Buffon.
+The first half of the game was described by McNulty as "a cautious affair, with chances and quality at a premium" and finished goalless.
+In the second half, Italian substitute Mauro Camoranesi had a chance following a goalmouth scramble which was blocked by Iker Casillas.
+Marcos Senna then had two chances to give Spain the lead, respectively through a long-range free kick and a shot fumbled onto the post by Gianluigi Buffon.
 The match remained 0–0 through extra time, and went to a penalty shoot-out.
 With Spain taking their penalties first, the opening three in the shoot-out were all scored.
-Casillas then saved from Italy's Daniele De Rossi, to give Spain a 2–1 lead after two penalties each.
-The next two were scored, but then Buffon saved from Spain's Güiza.
+Casillas then saved Daniele De Rossi's kick to give Spain a 2–1 lead after two penalties each.
+The next two were scored, but then Buffon saved from Güiza.
 Antonio Di Natale had a chance to restore parity, but Casillas saved again.
-Fàbregas then scored again, to seal a 4–2 shoot-out win.
+Fàbregas then scored to seal a 4–2 shoot-out win.
 Spain returned to Vienna for their semi-final on 26 June, in which they faced Russia for the second time in the tournament.
 The first half, played in rainy conditions, ended goalless with Torres being denied by Russia's goalkeeper Igor Akinfeev and Pavlyuchenko shooting wide from a Konstantin Zyryanov cross.
 Xavi opened the scoring for Spain in the 50th minute after a pass from Iniesta.
 Torres then missed an opportunity to score after striking a Ramos cross off-target with his knee.
 In the 73rd minute, Güiza doubled Spain's lead, controlling Fàbregas's pass with his chest before striking the ball over Akinfeev.
 Silva made it 3–0 in the 82nd minute with a side-footed goal from a Fàbregas cross, concluding a long series of passes by Spain.
 The win was the largest margin of victory in a semi-final in the history of the European Championship.